kimono-koans/httm/README.md

 ### Caveats

 Right now, you will need to use a Unix-ish-y Rust-supported platform to build and install (that is: Linux, Solaris/illumos, the BSDs, MacOS).
 Note, your platform *does not* need to support ZFS to use `httm`.
-And there is no fundamental reason a non-interactive Windows version of `httm` could not be built, as it once did build, but Windows platform support is not a priority for me right now, as a non-Windows user.
+And there is no fundamental reason a non-interactive Windows version of `httm` could not be built, as it once did build, but Windows platform support is not a priority for me right now.

-Contributions from Windows users are, of course, very welcome.
+Contributions from users are, of course, very welcome.

 ## Example Usage